facebook/docusaurus/docs/api-pages.md

 />
 ```

-More examples of how these components are used can be found in the [generated example files](getting-started-preparation.md) as well as in Docusaurus' own repo for its website set-up.
+More examples of how these components are used can be found in the [generated example files](getting-started-preparation.md) as well as in Docusaurus' own repository for its website set-up.

 ## Translating Strings

 When translations are enabled, any pages inside `website/pages/en` will be translated for all enabled languages.
-Urls for non-English pages will use their language tags as specified in the `languages.js` file.
-E.g. The url for a French page of `website/pages/en/help.js` would be found at `${baseUrl}fr/help.html`.
+URLs for non-English pages will use their language tags as specified in the `languages.js` file.
+E.g. The URL for a French page of `website/pages/en/help.js` would be found at `${baseUrl}fr/help.html`.

 When writing pages that you wish to translate, wrap any strings to be translated inside a `<translate>` tag. e.g.,